NW Natural customers have cut their energy use and carbon emissions in half.

 Service natural gas appliance and equipment annually.
 NW Natural Preferred Contractors can do this for you.

 Cover hot water pipes with insulation.
 Do the same with the first six feet of cold water pipes, too.

 Maintain caulking and weather stripping.
 Fix when you see cracks, and use around windows and doors.

 Fix dripping faucets.
 Any plumbing issues should be addressed immediately.

 - A dirty filter slows air flow, makes the system work harder and wastes energy.

-- Recommendation: Change your furnace filter at least four times during the fall/winter season.
+- Recommendation: Change your furnace filter once a month during the fall/winter season (for standard filters).